Top 5 Places to Start Reading the Bible

 - Christina Patterson

 Notice I said now.
 It was not always this way.
+I know it's hard to think about how to start reading the Bible!
 The Bible can be an intimidating read.
 Like many good things, the most challenging part is simply getting started.
-However, once you start hearing God more clearly, increasing your spiritual strength and finding the type of encouragement only God's Word can provide, you will not want to put your Bible down.
-That being said, here are my top five places to start reading the Bible:
+However, once you start hearing God more clearly, increasing your spiritual strength, and finding the type of encouragement only God's Word can provide, you will not want to put your Bible down.

 2. Romans - This is a good place to start if you want a clear understanding of the Gospel.
 I suggest every Christian read Romans to build confidence in the faith they profess.
 Since the entire Bible points to the Good News of Jesus Christ, this is certainly a good place to start.